jenkins-baruch/python-JPEG/README.md

 ### Convert to Y'CrCb

-Y'CrCb is channels represention as luma component, blue-difference and red-difference ([from wikipedia](https://en.wikipedia.org/wiki/YCbCr)).
+Y'CrCb is channels representation as luma component, blue-difference and red-difference ([from Wikipedia](https://en.wikipedia.org/wiki/YCbCr)).

 We know that *BGR* is  *B*lue, *G*reen and *R*ed channels, like this: